tarhanefe/tarhanefe.github.io/_pages/about.md

 >
 > I have been admitted to EPFL for the program MSc in Communication Systems under the IC department as an **Excellence Scholar**.
 I have a research and academic focus on Machine Learning and Signal Processing related topics with a spesific focus on images in 2D and 3D.
 > - Completed **Signals, Images and Systems Specialization**.
 Currently have a **5.9/6.0 GPA**
-> - Conducting research under the BIG (Biomedical Imaging Group) directed by Michael Unser.
-Working on multiresolution optimization of ptychography images.
+> - Conducting research under the **BIG (Biomedical Imaging Group)** directed by Michael Unser.
+Working on multiresolution optimization schemes for reconstruction in ptychography imaging.

 > __2020 - 2024__ | Bilkent University Electrical and Electronics Engineering 🇹🇷
 > -----